"Your Grace, please wake up."

 Apart from Edith, there was only one other paladin in camp right now -- Her Highness, Princess Sylviane.

-...And it was headed straight this way.
+...And she was headed straight this way.

 The Duchess ordered her armigers to deploy into combat formation as the cerulean halo drew closer.
 Her orders were immediately echoed by Mother Abbess Anne.